October Health – 2025 Report

 How mental health affects the Female demographic differently

-Here are some stressors that may particularly affect women more than other genders:
+Here are potential stressors that could disproportionately affect females compared to other genders:

 Data from October Health